Presumptuous Planning

 1. When I consider any human reckoning of the future, do I understand how shaky it is?

-But the Bible teaches that we are entering a period of history when there will be momentous wars and disasters on a scale people today can hardly imagine, and therefore the prediction seems like fantasy.
-But the truth is that God Himself will soon upset all human reckoning when He puts His hand into history again as He last did at the resurrection of Christ.
+When you make plans, you should leave room for other possibilities if God overrules.
+It is always wise to prepare for the unexpected.
+We are all so preoccupied with making ends meet today that we easily fail to consider tomorrow, and if we do consider tomorrow, we inevitably view it as a simple extension of today, making no allowance for any fundamental or radical changes in the course of history.
+But the Bible teaches that we are approaching a fairly brief span of time when there will be momentous wars and disasters on a scale that most of us can hardly imagine.
+Therefore, to many readers of the Bible this prediction seems like mere fantasy.
+But it is indeed true that God Himself will soon upset all human reckoning when He puts His hand into history again as He did at the resurrection of Christ.
 Then He raised one man from the dead.
-Soon He will take living saints out of this world.
+Soon He will take all living saints out of this world.

 2. Have I learned from experience that reality may spoil all my plans?